tusharkumarsaxena/customer_analytics/survival_analysis/readme.md

 - Events - survival analysis deals with the events related to failure.
 Definition of failure must be clear.
 - Subject - represents the entity which is going through some phases and the failure (or the event) is attached to it.
 - Failure time or Survival time - time taken till failure is referred to as the failure time or survival time.
-- Censoring - it is caused by not observing some subjects for the full time till failure (or event).
-Example, we last obserbed the customer at time t1 and he churned later when we observed at time t2.
-So the customer churned out between t1 & t2 - in this case, it is understood that the data is censored.
+- Censoring - it is caused by not observing some subjects for the full time till failure (or event) i.e. not observing a cusstomer or ciustomer doesn't churns out of the system before the end of the observation period.
+Example, we last observed a customer at time t1 and he churned later when we observed at time t2.
+So the customer churned out between t1 & t2 - in this case we don't know the exact time of churn, it is understood that the data is censored.
 - Risk set - cohort of customers considered for churn/survival analysis.
 - Survival Function - it returns the probability of an event occurring after time t.
     Mathematically, S(t) = P(T > t), 0 < t < infinity.